Install¶

 Warning

 There is no "uninstall" available.
 To uninstall Saltbox entirely, you will need to wipe the machine and reinstall the OS.
-You can remove all the containers, services, data, and the like, but things that are installed in the OS, for example rclone, are not tracked in a way that would allow uninstalling them.
+You can remove all the containers, services, data, and the like, but there is no tracking of applications and packages that are installed in the OS.

 Step 1: Dependencies¶